spot_img

 Dumoine River in Quebec | Best 7 Day River Trip (I Missed)

-Some of my fish camp friends went on an epic river trip down the Dumoine River that flows from the remote wilderness of Quebec into the Ottawa River.
-I had to miss the trip because I recently started a great job as Marketing Director at Hobie, but I have been dreaming of a trip like this since we first started to go to fish camp some 20 years ago.
+My fish camp friends and I went on an epic river trip down the Dumoine River that flows from the remote wilderness of Quebec into the Ottawa River.
+I have been dreaming of a trip like this since we first started to go to fish camp some 20 years ago.

 Dumoine River day 1